kahaaga/UncertainData.jl/docs/src/index.md

 Depending on your needs, [Measurements.jl](https://github.com/JuliaPhysics/Measurements.jl) may be a better (and faster) choice if your data satisfies the requirements for the package (normally distributed) and if your uncertainties are correlated.

+# Contributing

+If you have questions, or a good idea for new functionality that could be useful to have in the package, please submit an issue, or even better - a pull request.